JackTNorris/Mountie-Mobile-Website/README.md

 Using Firebase for my database and NodeJS for my backend

 Note: Yes, I know that it's messy, and that I'm kind of an idiot for not using a framework and putting practically all my backend code in index.js.
-I didn't know a lot coming into this project, so some of the code is definitely going to be a bit messy
+I didn't know a lot coming into this project, so some of the code is definitely going to be a bit messy.
+I'm currently working on a version that has a clean backend architecture and used Angular for the frontend